AnneSoBen/obitools_workflow/README.md

 basename_R2.fastq
 basename_ngsfilter.tab

+And be put in a subfolder whose name is the "basename" of the files (see _Example_).

 ## Usage

 Before running the workflow, the two configuration files have to be modified: `workflow/cluster.yaml` that sets up the ressources available for each rule, and `config/config.yaml` where you can edit the values of the parameters used by the rules and the basename of your files.